koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 ## Test results

 You are going to have generated output variables after running any of the listed test steps, `BITRISE_XAMARIN_TEST_RESULT`, and `BITRISE_XAMARIN_TEST_FULL_RESULTS_TEXT`.
 The first one will simply tell you whether the tests succeeded, or not.
-The full text results will contain the whole test logs.
-You are able to use these values in steps followed by your test steps, [`Send a Slack message`](https://github.com/bitrise-io/steps-slack-message/blob/master/step.yml) for example.
+The full text results will contain all the tests' logs.
+You are able to use these values in steps followed by your test steps, like [`Send a Slack message`](https://github.com/bitrise-io/steps-slack-message/blob/master/step.yml) for example.

 ![Send test results to Slack](xamarin_slack_results.png)